-Harry’s situation and mine were not dissimilar – I wasn’t an orphan, but I came as an outsider to the school world.
-My mother was determined that I should have a private school education.
-(In Australia, public schools (in the English sense) are called private.)
-She learned to value this from her parents, who worked overtime to put her elder brother through Newington College.
-My grandparents didn’t value their daughter’s education as highly; she went to the local school and started work at the end of Year 10.
-Her fierce aspiration for me stemmed partly from a sense of missed opportunity.
+Like Harry, I came as an outsider to this privileged world.
+My mother was determined to send me to a private school.
+She learned to value this from her parents, who worked overtime to put her older brother through Newington College.
+Her own education was not a priority; she went to the local public school and left at the end of Year 10.
+I think her aspiration for me stemmed partly from a sense of missed opportunity.
 My father couldn’t see the value in it and refused to pay for it.
-I sat a series of scholarship exams and went to interviews; I remember Mum talking up my precocious reading habits for the benefit of the panels.
+So I sat a series of scholarship exams and went to interviews.
 Finally I won a scholarship to a school in North Sydney – the Sydney Church of England Grammar School, or Shore, as it’s more commonly known.

-The school imports English anachronisms wholesale, from the straw boaters that are the most conspicuous part of its uniform to the Latin motto and coat of arms to the culture of being addressed solely by one’s surname.
+The school imports English anachronisms wholesale, from straw boaters to the Latin motto and coat of arms to the culture of being addressed solely by one’s surname.
 It’s an attempt to create a sense of tradition and august history – as much as is possible in the shallow soil of colonial history.
 The tone is captured perfectly by the first few verses of the school song, with its strong whiff of Henry Newbolt and Kipling and the attendant imperial racism:

 Here’s to the Shore boy who loves the school,